 Revised: April 19, 2018

 Faculty at Athens State University support the University’s mission of providing student-centered, quality education and are committed to the success of our students, and the university.
-This involves quality teaching, advising, and communication.
-In addition, faculty provide service to the university and engage in research, scholarship, and professional development activities.
-During the 9-month contract of employment, faculty members are expected to be available to assist and work with students and respond to departmental, college, and institutional needs.
-The teaching load for full-time faculty during the academic year is 12 undergraduate semester hours per semester OR 9 graduate semester hours per semester, OR a combination of undergraduate and graduate courses totaling 12 semester hours per semester.
+This involves teaching effectiveness, research and scholarly/creative activities, institutional service, professional and community service, student advising and involvement (teaching faculty only), and professional effectiveness (library faculty only).
+During the 9-month contract (12-month for library faculty) of employment, faculty members are expected to be available to assist and work with students and respond to departmental, college, and institutional needs.
+The teaching load for full-time faculty during the academic year is 12 undergraduate semester hours per semester OR 9 graduate semester hours per semester, OR a combination of undergraduate and graduate courses equivalent to 12 undergraduate semester hours per semester.

 Qualifications (Undergraduate Faculty):